aws-samples/automated-iot-fleet-provisioning-by-claim/README.md

 6. Run program ```python main.py```

 The client exchanges the bootstrap certificates for the production certificates with extended permissions.
 These certificates are then used for all future mqtt communication on topics containing the unique name assigned to this device (described in detail in fleet-provisioning components).

+### NEW!
+Cert Rotation
+All things created in the AWS IoT registry will contain a *cert_issuance* attribute which will be the trigger for detecting certificates outside of the expiry date.
+A lambda trigger will run daily to detect expired certs and publish a message to each endpoint within the graceperiod of expiry.
+Your edge device must subscribe to this message and handle the published alert (arriving each day until compliance is met or certificate expires altogether).
+By executing the provided *run_provisioning* method (in main.py) and passing in run_provisioning(isRotation=True), the edge will perform a new cert rotation.
+The provisioning hook will validate if the cert_issuance date is indeed out of compliance and if so, issue a new certificate with an updated date (deactivating the old).
+The following illustrates a sample test workflow:

+1) Make sure to enable Fleet Index Settings (Thing Indexing) in IoT Core / Settings.
+2) Execute main.py from the edge to issue your initial production certs (from the bootstrap certs)
+3) From IoT Core, select Manage and click on your newly created thing, and modify the cert issuance date e.g. (20180630).
+4) In IoT Core, Go to the Test console and subscribe to all topics (#).
+Note the published message to the device to rotate.
+5) Back at the edge, modify the run_provisioning method by passing in (True) and re-run.
+6) Observe the swap in certificates, and the new date and cert association for the THING in IoTCore.

 ## Fleet-Provisioning Resources